 Self-service has become a completely new way of communicating with customers.
 B2C companies, giving their customers more control and the ability to find their own answers, have found that it simplifies the buying process and saves money.
 Losing a small number of customers due to self-service portals is not as critical for B2C companies, as they are focused on serving millions of customers.

-Mobile search and shopping dominates the eCommerce market these days.
+Mobile search and shopping dominate the eCommerce market these days.
 If the customer experience of companies doesn’t translate well through mobile devices, a business risks losing a huge chunk of customers.

 For B2B companies, mobile devices are not as important in terms of interacting with support.
 Clients in this niche usually work on computers, which makes a Skype or Zoom call-up a more logical means of communication for business.